-A new imaging technique developed at Memorial Sloan Kettering Cancer Center (MSK) shows promise for detecting deadly forms of lung cancer and prostate cancer.
-The technology uses a radioactive particle that binds to a ligand (molecule) on cancer cells called DLL3, making the cells more visible on PET scans.
+A new technology developed at Memorial Sloan Kettering Cancer Center (MSK) shows promise for improving the detection and treatment of aggressive forms of lung cancer and prostate cancer.
+The approach uses radioactive agents that bind to a molecule on cancer cells called DLL3, which is highly expressed in small cell lung cancer (SCLC) and neuroendocrine prostate cancer (NEPC).

 Targeting DLL3 in SCLC and NEPC May Help Improve Treatment Outcomes